coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 Let ``top`` be the top assumption in the goal.

-There are three steps in the behaviour of an assumption view tactic:
+There are three steps in the behavior of an assumption view tactic:

 + It first introduces ``top``.
 + If the type of :token:`term` is neither a double implication nor an